microsoft/vscode-docs/docs/getstarted/getting-started.md

     Alternatively, you can select **Open Folder...** from the **File** menu or press `kb(workbench.action.files.openFolder)` to open a folder.

-> **Tip**: When you use the command line, pass the folder name as a parameter to directly launch VS Code for that folder.
+> **Tip**: If you use the command line to work with VS Code, pass the folder name as a parameter to directly launch VS Code for that folder.
 For example, enter `code .` to open the current folder in VS Code.

 ## Step 2: Explore the user interface